BizzyLive/elderbot-docs/docs/intro.md

 ## Connecting Bot Accounts

-To actually use this as a bot, you will need to connect a Twitch bot account you have created with the bot.
+To actually use this as a bot, you will need to connect a Twitch bot account you have created.
+Twitch does not generally make a distinction between real user accounts and bot accounts(They are one and the same), so you just need to go to Twitch and make a new account for your bot.
-I will not provide instructions on how to create one, as there is plenty of instructions online.

 Once you create a new Twitch account for your bot, you will need to get an OAuth token for it.
 To do so, visit this page and sign in with your new bot account and authorize it: [https://twitchapps.com/tmi/](https://twitchapps.com/tmi/)